Yes. This phone normally has NFC functionality.

 The iPhone 11 can read all standard NFC chips including the popular NTAG series and iCode SLIX tags.
 As with Android, Seritag recommended avoiding the larger memory NTAG216 chips.

 The iPhone 11 has a relatively small and focused NFC antenna.
 As a result, many users have commented that scan performance with some of the smaller NFC tags is not great.
 Conversely, the use of very large tags (credit card size for example) can result in very poor or failed performance.
 Seritag recommend the use of standard 20-40mm tags for the most reliable and consistent performance.
 However, also bear in mind positioning of the tags.
 Avoid placing too much material and distance between the tag and the user.
-Try and ensure that the hotspot is clearly indicated so the user can line the iPhone 11 up.
+Try and ensure that the hotspot is clearly indicated so the user can position the iPhone 11 correctly to read the tag.

 The NFC antenna on the iPhone 11 is located on the top edge.